-4. No real food for at least 12 hours after vomiting with the stomach flu
+No real food for at least 12 hours after vomiting with the stomach flu

-It’s really anything white and non-fatty.
-Pasta, saltines, pears, anything in that variety will also work.
-You just still want that stomach to heal.
-Often I give my kids a small bowl of rice chex to try them out.
+It’s really anything white and non-fatty (avoid dairy products).
+Pasta, saltines, pears, or anything of that variety will also work.
+You still want that stomach to heal.
+Often I give my kids a small bowl of rice chex to see if they can keep that down.

 What to watch for with the stomach flu:

-Things to watch for that are worrisome is a lack of tears or wetness in their mouth.
+Signs of dehydration to watch for that are worrisome are a lack of tears or wetness in their mouth.
 Extreme lethargy.
 Sometimes I try just a medicine dropper to drop in a tablespoon of fluids every hour into them.
 That seems to be enough to sneak in some fluids without buggin’ the tum-tum.
 I push plenty of fluids as the most important thing to prevent symptoms of dehydration, this doesn’t mean a sick person should drink a gallon of water.
 I think it’s very important to get fluids in and keep them down, this can mean just a tablespoon at a time while the stomach is settling down.

 If you go to the hospital, the main thing they’ll try is an IV and I’d like to hold that off for my kids as long as possible.
 Again, really tiny kids will need to be seen sooner. 🙁

 Now, vomiting isn’t ALWAYS the stomach flu.
-Sometimes kids vomit when they have too much mucus in their tummy or cry too much (Princess P is famous for that!), or just want to make your day totally miserable.
+Sometimes kids vomit when they have too much mucus in their tummy, cry too much (Princess P is famous for that!), or just want to make your day miserable.
 So make sure that it’s really their stomach before you start all this.